 Dirty or Frozen Evaporator Coil

-When the evaporator coil gets covered by dirt or ice, it gets insulated.
 The refrigerant in it won’t be able to absorb heat from the air.
-It will be tricky to clean this up so better call your HVAC contractor to help you out.
+It will be tricky to clean this up better call your HVAC contractor to help you out.

 Your unit’s condenser is always exposed outside.
-It is more prone to dust, dirt, or debris, than any other part of your system.
-Check if no grass or foliage are obstructing its airflow.
+It’s more prone to dust, dirt, or debris, and other parts of your unit.
+Check if no grass or foliage is obstructing its airflow.

 Sometimes, the problem might be brought by your thermostat.
 It might have inaccurate readings if it is placed somewhere near windows, kitchens, or vents.
 Place it somewhere near the center of your house.